brentonk/ppp-replication/README.md

         ...
         Rscript 109-predict.r 2007

     These can be run in parallel on a cluster.
+See the example SLURM submission script, `109-predict.slurm`.
 Output stored in `results/predict`.

 11. `110-collect-predict.r`: Collect predicted probabilities across years into unified files: the DOE scores.
 Output: